Interlisp/Interlisp.github.io/content/en/software/install-and-run/linux/_index.md

 ﻿---
 title: Install and Run on Linux
 weight: 20
+aliases:
+ - /software/install-and-run/running-on-linux/
 type: docs
 ---
 <style>.td-content blockquote { border-left: none; color: inherit; padding-left: 2rem;}</style>

 *Note that these instructions do not apply to Linux distros running within Windows System For Linux (WSL).
-[Separate instructions are available for WSL here.](../windows/running-on-win-wsl).*
+[Separate instructions are available for WSL here.](../windows/wsl).*

 Medley installs and runs on most recent Linux distros (Alpine Linux is one exception).
 All that is strictly required is that the distro include an X Windows server.
 Most of the testing for Medley has been done on Ubuntu 20.04 and 22.04.

 We also recommend that the Linux system have a web browser installed.
 A browser is not strictly necessary to run Medley, but several features of the system (e.g., displaying some user documentation) will not work without a browser installed.

+## **Install Medley**

 Medley can be installed on Linux in one of two configurations: *standard* and *local*.